-Bills safety Hamlin back in Buffalo to resume recovery
+Bills safety Hamlin back in Buffalo to continue recovery

 Hamlin’s return comes a day after he cheered on the Bills from his hospital bed during their regular season-ending 35-23 win over the New England Patriots.
 The game proved to be a cathartic outpouring of support for the Bills and Hamlin.

+Hamlin was so excited watching teammate Nyheim Hines return the opening kickoff 96 yards for a touchdown that “he jumped up and down, got out of his chair, set every alarm off in the ICU in the process,” Pritts said with a laugh.

+Pritts said it was still premature to comment on the potential cause of Hamlin’s cardiac arrest.

-The Bills wore No. 3 Hamlin patches on their jerseys and honored their teammate by raising three fingers in the closing minutes, while tight end Dawson Knox celebrated his touchdown by forming his hands into the shape of a heart.
+The Bills wore No. 3 Hamlin patches on their jerseys Sunday and honored their teammate by raising three fingers in the closing minutes, while tight end Dawson Knox celebrated his touchdown by forming his hands into the shape of a heart.

-Hamlin responded on his Twitter account with a heart message directed toward Knox.

 Fans joined in, with many holding up red heart and No. 3 signs.

+“Watching the world come together around me on Sunday was truly an amazing feeling,” Hamlin said in a tweet Monday announcing he was heading home to Buffalo, “with a lot of love in my heart.

+“The same love you all have shown me is the same love that I plan to put back into the world n more.”

-The 24-year-old Hamlin has made significant progress in his recovery since spending his first two days at the University of Cincinnati Medical Center under sedation and breathing through a ventilator.
+The 24-year-old from the Pittsburgh area has made significant progress in his recovery since spending his first two days at the University of Cincinnati Medical Center under sedation and breathing through a ventilator.

 He was awakened on Wednesday night and was eventually able to grip people’s hands.
 By Friday, Hamlin was able to breathe on his own and even addressed the team by videoconference, in which he told the Bills, “Love you boys.”

-The latest update from doctors came on Saturday, when they described Hamlin’s neurological function as “excellent,” though he remained listed in critical condition.
+The last update from doctors came on Saturday, when they described Hamlin’s neurological function as “excellent,” though he remained listed in critical condition.

 Later that day, Hamlin tweeted: “Putting love into the world comes back 3xs as much… thankful for everyone who has reached out and prayed.
 This will make me stronger on the road to recovery, keep praying for me!”

-The NFL showed support for Hamlin during all Week 18 games by including a pregame moment of support, painting Hamlin’s No. 3 on the 30-yard line and pregame shirts with “Love for Damar 3.”
+The NFL will showed support for Hamlin during all Week 18 games by including a pregame moment of support, painting Hamlin’s No. 3 on the 30-yard line and pregame shirts with “Love for Damar 3.”

 Hamlin’s heart stopped on Monday night after making what appeared to be a routine tackle in the first quarter against the Bengals.
 The game was initially suspended before officially being canceled later in the week.